-Worship in the cathedral will be conducted under very careful conditions in order to make this as safe as possible;
+Worship in the cathedral building is conducted under very careful conditions in order to make this as safe as possible.

 Tickets: Following guidance from the government and Church of England, we must limit numbers very strictly in order to enable social distancing.
-For the time being, we are required to operate a booking system for services and entrance will be by ticket only.
+For the time being, we are required to operate a booking system for Sunday services and entrance to Sunday services will be by ticket only.

-There will be short services of Holy Communion each Sunday at 0900* and 1100*.
+There is a short said service of Holy Communion each Sunday at 0900, a Choral Eucharist at 1100 in term time (said Eucharist in school holidays)*, and Choral Evensong at 3.30pm in term time.
 The cathedral will be closed between the services for cleaning.

 You are warmly invited to book your ticket on Eventbrite each week via our Book a Seat page.

-Arriving at the cathedral: The cathedral will be open at 0840 in order to stagger arrivals.
+Arriving at the cathedral: The cathedral will be open twenty minutes before services in order to stagger arrivals.
 Please bring your ticket with you; a verger will ask your name and to see your ticket at the door.
-Please make use of the hand-sanitising station in the porch; there is a second hand-sanitising station in the south aisle.
+Please make use of the hand-sanitising station on the way in.

 Seating All seating will be unreserved unless you have indicated when booking that you are a wheelchair user, accompanied by a carer, or attending with children 12 and under (they need their own tickets).
 We have six pairs of chairs in the nave by the side aisles for use by households; please could we encourage you not to rearrange other chairs in the nave.
 Thank you.